Aggressive Forgiveness

 When it’s sin versus grace, grace wins hands down.
 All sin can do is threaten us with death, and that’s the end of it.

-Grace, because God is putting everything together again through the Messiah, invites us into life—a life that goes on and on and on, world without end.
+Grace, because God is putting everything together again through the Messiah, invites us into life—a life that goes on and on, a world without end.

 Revelation 4:2-6 I was caught up at once in deep worship and, oh!—a Throne set in Heaven with One Seated on the Throne, suffused in gem hues of amber and flame with a nimbus of emerald.